stseelig/libttaR/README.md

 So fairly bare-bones as far as codec libraries go.

-The two codec functions are reentrant, so you can code as few samples at a time with buffers as small as you want. ttaR (CLI util) 1.0 did this, but I replaced it with doing the whole frame at once in 1.1 because it's a little faster and it simplified the source a bit.
+The two codec functions are reentrant, so you can code as few samples at a time with buffers as small as you want (with some padding). ttaR (CLI util) 1.0 did this, but I replaced it with doing the whole frame at once in 1.1 because it's a little faster and it simplified the source a bit.